Davejurgens/marvel-rivals-repo/docs/tutorials/Getting_started.md

 ```

 ## Step 4: Check the response
-The response pane should show all the duelist superheroes.
+The response pane should show all the Duelist superheroes.
 An example below.
  ```
    ],
   "duelists": [